lucasrussell01/lucasrussell01.github.io/_pages/about.md

   - /about.html
 ---

-This is a personal academic website for Lucas Russell under development
 ======

-<h1>My First Heading</h1>
+This is a personal academic website for Lucas Russell under development.
+More stuff about me etc

+<h1>Education</h1>

 About me